안녕하세요. 토미입니다.

 Let’s see the two basic patterns.

-Second, when a stem has a final consonant, you add [을까요].
+Second, when a stem has a final consonant, you add -을까요.

-Other two grammar also have this same pattern.
+The other two grammar also have this same pattern.

 Let’s see a stem without a final consonant.